CIII-DT: Transmitters

 Original plans called for a seventh transmitter, CKGN-TV-36 from Maxville, near Cornwall.
 It would have primarily served Hawkesbury, but would have also provided a fairly strong grade B signal to Montreal.
 However, Global was forced to drop the Maxville transmitter from its proposal due to a CRTC moratorium on new stations in Montreal.
+One columnist noted that language and political considerations meant the CRTC would not entertain such a service before Montreal had three French-language TV stations.

 The Cottam transmitter was beset by legal difficulties.
 Since it served Windsor, it was considered to be part of the Detroit market, in which Global did not hold the rights for all of its programming.
 While Global initially was able to supply alternate programming to the Cottam site, its initial financial difficulties prompted it to instead begin showing a slide during preempted shows, which often made up significant portions of the network's prime time lineup.
 The network quoted the cost of continuing to provide alternate programming to Windsor at $800,000 a year.
 At the same time, in an attempt to disclaim competition with American outlets, Global ceased sending listings to Detroit's newspapers.

 On August 29, 1977, the Cottam transmitter suffered an electrical fire that caused $300,000 in damage and took it out of commission.
 After considering restoring service from Cottam and finding issues with securing an appropriate transmitter and its insurance claim, the network began to contemplate ways of improving its service to Windsor.
 Further delays were incurred when concerns arose about potential polychlorinated biphenyl contamination of the site.
 In 1981, Global sought permission to build a higher-power successor to the Cottam station for the Windsor–Detroit market; the CRTC denied this application in December of that year.